NorthernRealities/QLColorCode/ReadMe.txt

 This is a Quick Look plugin that renders source code with syntax highlighting, using the Highlight library: <http://www.andre-simon.de/index.html>

 To install the plugin, just drag it to /Library/QuickLook or ~/Library/QuickLook.
 You may need to create that folder if it doesn't already exist.
-This requires the program highlight to be installed under the /usr/local directory (the command 'which highlight' should return /usr/local/bin/highlight).
+This requires the program highlight to be installed under the /usr/local directory ('which highlight' should return /usr/local/bin/highlight).
 The easiest way to do this is to use the brew package manager (http://brew.sh):
 $ brew update
 $ brew install highlight
 The first command updates the package information.
 If you installed brew a while before it may download an old version of highlight.
 The next version command installs highlight and any packages it needs.
 If highlight is already installed then run the following after updating the package information:
 $ brew upgrade highlight

 If you want to configure QLColorCode, there are several "defaults" commands